felfele/felfele/README.md

 [![Build Status](https://travis-ci.org/felfele/felfele.svg?branch=master)](https://travis-ci.org/felfele/felfele)
 =======

-Felfele is a social app that lets you share and receive information easy, offers strong privacy and affordable for everyone.
+Felfele is a social app that lets you share and receive information easily, offers strong privacy and affordable for everyone.

 The project is developed by a core team funded by a non-profit organization and volunteers from all over the world.